mkozine/PetFinder/README.md

 # PetFinder
-Script for the Kaggle Petfinder competition
+Scripts for the Kaggle Petfinder competition